 Delhi, the political and administrative capital of India, has been continuously inhabited since the 6th century BCE, and is steeped in a long, rich, and tumultuous history.

-The School in India is located in Delhi and based at St. Stephen’s College and Lady Shri Ram College for Women (LSR), both of which are part of the larger University of Delhi.
-(Female students may pursue classes at either of the two colleges, while men will study at St. Stephen's.)
+The School in India is based at St. Stephen’s College and Lady Shri Ram College for Women (LSR), both of which are part of the larger University of Delhi.
+Female students may pursue classes at either of the two colleges, while men will study at St. Stephen's.
 The two colleges are world renowned, and preeminent institutions of higher education in India, with offerings in the humanities, social sciences, and physical sciences.

-The language of instruction at the colleges is English, so there are no language pre-requisites at the School in India, however, all students will study Hindi while on the program.
+The language of instruction at the colleges is English, so there are no language pre-requisites at the School in India.
+However, all students will study Hindi while studying abroad.

 Click below to see images of Delhi